-If your engine is used in a direct coupled application (inboard) you need to know that damage to the drive train (propeller, shaft, strut and coupling) can cause vibration.
+If your engine is used in a direct coupled application (inboard) you need to know that damage to the drive train can cause vibration.
 You may feel vibration if damage is severe.
-Vibration in the drive train will cause excessive wear on transmission and engine components.
+Vibration in the drive train will cause excessive wear on engine components.

-If you believe you hit something with the propeller, or if you notice excessive vibration, see your dealer.
-Damage to your engine, drive train, or transmission caused by vibration is not covered by your warranty.
+If you believe you hit something, or if you notice excessive vibration, see your dealer.
+Damage to your engine or drive train caused by vibration is not covered by your warranty.